#BlogToPM

 “Yes Naina beta, PO’s are priced between 20-40 lakhs, class A civil

-servants cost around 50 lakhs to 1.5 crore.”
+servants cost around 50 lakhs to 1.5 crores.”

-“But it is illegal and Rishita is an educated, good looking and homely girl.
+“But it is illegal, and Rishita is an educated, good-looking and homely girl.
 She would

 be an asset to any family,” I interrupted.